-· On a crowded train or any other crowded location where there is the possibility of being in the vicinity of a person wearing a cardiac pacemaker, turn off the camera's wireless function or turn off the camera.
+On a crowded train or any other crowded location where there is the possibility of being in the vicinity of a person wearing a cardiac pacemaker, stop using the wireless functions (Remote Capture, image transfer, wireless image viewing, etc.) of this camera, or turn off the camera.
 Radio waves emitted by the camera's wireless function may affect pacemaker operation.